-If your baby wakes more often at night than during the day, she may be experiencing ‘day-night reversal’.
+If your baby wakes more often at night than during the day, they may be experiencing ‘day-night reversal’.
 In this case, you need to guide your baby towards more lively interactions in the day and less engagement at night.

-- Unless your baby is premature or your doctor advises you otherwise, don’t wake your baby for feeds at night– take her lead for waking at night.
+- Unless your baby is premature or your doctor advises you otherwise, don’t wake your baby for feeds at night– take their lead for waking at night.
 This allows your baby to establish natural sleep cycles.

 - Try not to smile or talk to your baby at night – keep these happy interactions for day light hours.